Learn More: eTA / AVE

 - Medical Insurance

-- Portrait photo of the credit cardholder.
-The last 4 digits of the credit card must be visible in the picture (if applicable)
+- Portrait photo of the bank card and the owner of the credit card.
+Only the last 4 digits of the credit card must be visible in the picture (if applicable)

 - Standard Processing: USD 35.00 - 16 days.